 This Cream Cheese Danish recipe is a quick and easy breakfast danish made with Pillsbury Crescent Rolls and Philadelphia Cream Cheese.

-Quick and Easy Cream Cheese Danish with Pillsbury Crescent Rolls
+How to Make Cream Cheese Danish with Pillsbury Crescent Rolls Recipe

 This quick and easy Cream Cheese Danish Recipe is made with Pillsbury Crescent Rolls Sheets and rich and creamy Philadelphia Cream Cheese that has a hint of lemon and topped with a light glaze.